 Another Belgian Jeep in Spain: John Carroll grabbed this photo along the roadside in 2003, and said, "Here's the info: the chassis plate says 'Chassis No. 304192, Year 1956, Assemble par SA Ateliers de la Dyle, Louvain, Belgium.'
 It now belongs to Manuel Ortiz from Santiago de Cartes, Cantabria, Spain, but when new it was owned by Electra de Viesgo SA, the company who built electricity pylons in Spain during the mid-fifties."

 The Jeep has a transplanted 1800cc Perkins 4-cylinder diesel.
-It's not clear why the chassis number is so different from the other 1956 CJ-3B above, and whether it's just a coincidence that the two Belgian Jeeps ended up in Spain.
+It's not clear why the chassis number is so different from the other Jeeps above.

-Leo Leclair has owned his Belgian 1957 CJ-3B since 1975, and this photo of how he purchased it from the first owner shows a marker light on the front fender, apparently identical to those in the 1953 photo at the top of the page.
+This photo of the first of the two when he purchased it, shows a marker light on the front fender, apparently identical to the 1953 Jeeps at the top of the page.

 See also The Belgian Army CJ-3A on CJ3B.info.